cloud-mist/cloud-mist/README.md

     Hi!
-I'm Shawn Cheung.But you can call me ROOKIE.
-    I'm interested in GNU/Linux, nvim, C, Golang, Rust and ALGO.
+I'm Shawn Cheung.But you can call me ROOKIE.😿 I'm interested in GNU/Linux, nvim, C, Golang, Rust and ALGO.
-    Welcome to exchange. :smiley:
+    Welcome to exchange. 😃

 <!---